loda-lang/loda-programs/programs/oeis/list3.md

 * [A327470](http://oeis.org/A327470) ([L07 program](A327470.asm)): Maximum valency of the central line in a certain smooth 2D-polarized K3-surface in P^{n+1}.
 * [A327492](http://oeis.org/A327492) ([L11 program](A327492.asm)): Partial sums of A327491.
 * [A327672](http://oeis.org/A327672) ([L12 program](A327672.asm)): a(n) = Sum_{k=0..n} ceiling(sqrt(k)).
+* [A327704](http://oeis.org/A327704) ([L10 program](A327704.asm)): The minimal size of a partition lambda of n such that every partition of n with at most 4 parts can be obtained by coalescing the parts of lambda.
 * [A327705](http://oeis.org/A327705) ([L07 program](A327705.asm)): The minimal size of a partition lambda of n such that every partition of n with at most 5 parts can be obtained by coalescing the parts of lambda.
 * [A327706](http://oeis.org/A327706) ([L11 program](A327706.asm)): The minimal size of a partition lambda of n such that every partition of n with at most 6 parts can be obtained by coalescing the parts of lambda.
 * [A327708](http://oeis.org/A327708) ([L15 program](A327708.asm)): The minimal size of a partition lambda of n such that every partition of n with at most 8 parts can be obtained by coalescing the parts of lambda.